Book an appointment using SetMore

 I would like to say that the parenting plan that you and your co-parent create in your divorce or child custody case is going to stand the test of time and never encounter any difficulties as far as making the possession schedule work.
 However, this would be untrue.
 Your family is going to run into changes that could stand to upend your parenting plan.
 What can you do about that?

-The most practical information which I can provide you with at this time is to consider that you and your co-parent should be able to communicate with each other easily about changes in your schedule or issues that arise.
+The most practical information that I can provide you with at this time is to consider that you and your co-parent should be able to communicate with each other easily about changes in your schedule or issues that arise.
 This is especially true about coordinating your schedules about changes that need to occur in a parenting plan possession schedule.
 If you do not make it easy for your co-parent to reach you that makes life difficult for your co-parent, you, and your children.

 Look through your court order and determine the requirements for making sure that your co-parent has your most up-to-date contact information.
 This means your telephone number, address, email address, and things of this nature.
 The tendency after a child custody or divorce case is to hide from your co-parent because you are just sick and tired of having to deal with them.
 This is understandable but is not the best approach if you want to be able to co-parent effectively.
 If you can help, ensure that your co-parent can reach you in an emergency or in a situation where you need help then your co-parent is more likely to reciprocate and give you the same courtesy.